hombreperro45/docs/docs/compilation/wii.md

 ### Building Cores

-The easiest way to build all the cores (for PlayStation3) is to use libretro-super.
+The easiest way to build all the cores (for Wii) is to use libretro-super.
 Run

     ./libretro-build-wii.sh